davidjoffe/dave_gnukem/README.md

 Recent:

+* Fix: Potential game 'freeze' in teleporter if exiting level editor (or holding in action key)
 * Added "-scale N" command line option (1 = 320x200, 2=640x400, etc.) (if passed, this overrides the default behavior of attempting to "intelligently" select the scale factor based on e.g. desktop resolution etc.)
 * Fix: "Key polling behavior is subtly incorrect" (this should slightly improve the character control, especially if trying to move left/right one block only)
 * Minor sprite and level improvements